thinkst/opencanary/README.md

 This is required for the `smb` module.

-Head over to our step by step wiki over [here](https://github.com/thinkst/opencanary/wiki/Opencanary-and-Samba)
+Head over to our step-by-step wiki over [here](https://github.com/thinkst/opencanary/wiki/Opencanary-and-Samba)

 ## Docker Compose